vgribov/cv/generic.md

 ## Scripting languages for testing and automation ##

 I started to use PHP as a hobby and as a part-time job, making web sites while studying at university.
-Then I switched to Perl as a wonderful tool to automate my everyday development tasks in SKBIS.
+Then I switched to Perl as a wonderful tool to automate my everyday development tasks.
 Currently, I use Python and bash scripts for automation, complex feature testing, and code generation.

 ## Experience with various collaboration software ##